Least-squares finite elements for distributed optimal control problems: Introduction

 \section{Introduction}

 Optimal control problems subject to PDEs form an important class of problems in practice, see, e.g.,~\cite{Lions71} for various applications.
 Nowadays, the theory of distributed optimal control problems subject to linear PDEs is well understood, and the most common approach to solve such problems is by deriving first-order optimality conditions and introducing either the adjoint state or a Lagrangian multiplier.
 This approach leads, in general, to a symmetric but indefinite system.
 Quite naturally, finite element techniques (FEM) have been used to discretize the resulting formulations, see~\cite[Ch.11]{BochevGunzberger09}.
+Standard references on different finite element methods used in optimal control are~\cite{BoffiBrezziFortin,BrennerScott,ErnGuermond}.
+In the present work, we particularly consider least-squares finite element methods, which are treated thoroughly in~\cite{BochevGunzberger09}.
 We also refer to~\cite[Ch.11]{BochevGunzberger09} for an overview on references and different techniques to treat optimal control problems with FEM resp. least-squares FEM (LSFEM).